jcailler/jcailler.github.io/_tabs/miscellaneous.md

   * *Look at me and smile*
   * "Germany is great, isn't it?"
   * "<a href="{{ site.url }}{{ site.baseurl }}/assets/img/squirrel_dealer.png">Do you like squirrels?</a>"
+  * Can you explain rigid E-unification like I'm 6?

 Note that this list is bound to grow, so don't be afraid to try something different, and it may end up on it one day!